-Must disclose defects that are singularly \$800 or more to repair
+\ Must disclose defects that are singularly \$800 or more to repair or replace.

-^{}These transactions may be subject to arbitration regardless of the stated time limits.
-Arbitrations initiated after the stated time period will be addressed via the depreciation formula described in the Title Arbitration Policy.
+\\ These transactions may be subject to arbitration regardless of the stated time limits.
+Arbitration claims initiated after the stated time period will be addressed under the guidelines of the "Title Arbitration Policy" (Paragraph I) and subject to the referenced depreciation terms.